kottas/http-rest-demo/README.md

 The "search" functionality is heavily based on the state-of-the-art DistilBERT model ([msmarco-distilbert-base-v2](https://www.sbert.net/docs/pretrained-models/msmarco-v2.html)).
 This model variation has been finetuned specifically for semantic search, making ideal for the task.
+Although, it should be emphasized that if speed is of utmost importance, there are much leaner and faster alternative approaches to the text similarity task.

 - Each document that is added to the database is mapped to a 768-dimensional vector (embedding)
-- The same transformation is applied to the search query text.
+- The same text-to-vector transformation is applied to the search query text.
-- A built-in cosine similarity function in Elasticsearch scores each document vector with the query vector and sorts them with a descending order (the most similar document is first in the list).
+- A built-in Elasticsearch cosine similarity function sorts the results in descending order (the most similar document is first in the list).

 A subset of the [BBC News Summary dataset](https://www.kaggle.com/pariza/bbc-news-summary/data) is being used for the demo.
-This dataset consists of news articles and their corresponding summaries, making it ideal for evaluating our search functionality.
+This dataset consists of news articles and their corresponding summaries, making it ideal for evaluating the _search_ functionality.
 More specifically:

-- Fifty (50) news articles are **added** to the database equally distributed among five (5) categories:
+- Fifty (50) news articles are **added** to the database, equally distributed among five (5) categories:
   i) business, ii) entertainment, iii) politics, iv) sport, and v) tech.
 - The news article summaries are iteratively used as **search** queries.
-- If the **1st** search result (news article) corresponds to the search query (summary), then the search is considered "successful".
+- If the **1st** search result (news article) corresponds to the search query (summary), then the search is defined as "successful".
 - A classification **accuracy** is reported in the end, calculated as the ratio of "successful" searches to the total number of searches.

-This demo achieves **100%** classification accuracy.
+This demo achieves **100%** classification accuracy in the included subset of the BBC News Summary dataset.
+The dataset can be found inside the `resources` folder.

 ## Requirements